a4lamber/adam_portfolio/README.md

 # Motivation

-Personal portfolio website to showcase my projects and advertise my freelancer work.
+Personal portfolio website to host some of my side-projects and advertise my freelancer work.

 # Deployment

 1. Install the `gh-pages`  package